 | R1・F1・M1 | No purchase for a long time | Dormant customer |

-Group customers by the score combination.
-Fine-grained splits give you 9–27 groups, but about five — loyal, stable, new, at-risk, dormant — is enough to start.
+- Segment — Group customers by the score combination.
+About five groups — loyal, stable, new, at-risk, dormant — is enough to start

 Bottom line: Change tactics by group.
 Focusing on the people where it works beats sending everyone the same email.